pytest-dev/pytest-selenium/README.rst

   sauce_labs_username = username
   sauce_labs_api_key = secret
   sauce_labs_job_visibility = public
-  sauce_labs_tags = tag1 tag2

 The `sauce_labs_job_visibility` entry is used to determine who you share your Sauce Labs jobs with.
 Check the
 `documentation <https://saucelabs.com/docs/additional-config#sharing>`_ for the accepted values.
 If not set, this defaults to
 `public restricted <https://saucelabs.com/docs/additional-config#restricted>`_.

-The ``sauce_labs_tags`` entry is an optional space separated list of tags that can be used to filter the jobs in the Sauce Labs dashboard.

 Running tests
 ^^^^^^^^^^^^^